-Thank the stars, The Fans Strike Back Exhibition is now open.
-Don your Jedi robes, gulp down your last dregs of Alderaanian ale and start calculating your jump into hyperspace; the exhibition is currently open, welcoming all beings into an intergalactic heaven created by the fans for the fans.
-You’ll find it in South Kensington, where a mere step through the doors of 81 Old Brompton Road will plunge you among Star Wars memorabilia, costumes, replicas, sculptures, lego creations and much more.
-Even better, it has extended its dates in London due to popular demand, so everyone can get a chance to experience it for themselves.
+By the Emperor’s black heart!
+The end of the The Fans Strike Back Exhibition is fast approaching.
+Be sure to don your Jedi robes, gulp down your last dregs of Alderaanian ale and start calculating your jump into hyperspace.
+The exhibition will be closing its doors on October 1, so there’s only a limited time left to enjoy this intergalactic heaven created by the fans for the fans.
+You’ll find it in South Kensington, where a mere step through the doors of 81 Old Brompton Road will plunge you among Star Wars memorabilia, costumes, replicas, sculptures, Lego creations and much more.

 Over the course of an hour, you can explore every corner, character and creature of George Lucas’ galaxy.
 Whether it’s the icy planet of Hoth, which springs to mind (and conjures up goosebumps) when marvelling at a fan-built 1:2 scale Snowspeeder; or feeling a different type of chills as you enter the cold, shudder-worthy star destroyer bridge, lined with ten different ship models.
 You’ll also get to meet familiar favourites thanks to the amazing fan-made, life-size figures – see how you fare staring into the inky black void of Darth Vader’s mask but be sure to pay Yoda a visit if you feel the dark side start to get its claws in you.